T-R3x3r/EYPOR-AI/docs/FRONTEND_STARTUP_GUIDE.md

 # Frontend Startup Guide

-This document explains how to install dependencies and launch the Angular single-page application that powers EY Project's user interface.
+This document explains how to install dependencies and launch the Angular single-page application that powers EYPOR-AI's user interface.

 ---